Help Equipment Keep Its Cool During Hot Summer Months

 During the summer, temperatures creep up and humidity increases, which means the demands on refrigeration units on tractor-trailers intensify.
 It gets harder to maintain internal temperatures, and operational best practices and proper maintenance are the keys to success to ensure equipment keeps products cold and meet quality and safety expectations.

-Certain items, including belts, coolant hoses, engine thermostats, Freon lines and Freon compressors, are more likely to fail during the summer, so maintenance is critical, said Mike Hasinec, vice president of maintenance support for Penske Truck Leasing.
+Certain items, including belts, coolant hoses, engine thermostats, Freon lines and Freon compressors, are more likely to fail during the summer, so maintenance is critical, said Mike Hasinec, former vice president of maintenance support for Penske Truck Leasing.

 In addition, proper loading and unloading plays a critical role in performance.
 “Using proper pre-cooling methods prior to loading can prevent the compressor from icing up after the trailer/body is loaded and the unit is bringing the product down to the set temperatures,” he said.

 Drivers should also check units periodically for the set temperature and ensure proper defrost cycles are taking place, which can prevent compressor damage and the loss of a load, Hasinec said.

 Penske’s service technicians check reefer units during scheduled maintenance, and Hasinec said drivers should also check these systems regularly.
 He recommends drivers look for fluid/Freon leaks, examine belt condition, and check door seals as well as the front of the trailer where the condenser is notorious for trash/wrap to collect, which can block air flow.